 There faces are the most remarkable, on them they by some art unknown to me dig furrows in their faces a line deep at least and as broad, the edges of which are often indented and most perfectly black.
-This may be done to make them look frightfull in war; indeed it has the Effect of making them most enormously ugly, the old ones at least whose faces are intirely covered with it . . .
-Yet ugly as this certainly looks it is impossible to avoid admiring the immence Elegance and Justness of the figures . . . all these finishd with a masterly taste and execution.2 These words reflect a fascination, curiosity and repulsion.
-Confronted by such faces, Banks's focus engages the aesthetic much more than the grotesque.
-The face is the site of all of our senses.
-It is where we receive the world, where we taste it, smell it, touch it and see it.
-It is where we express or display our emotions and more subtly, where we show signs of age, stress and gains or losses in weight; it is where we reveal who we are.3 We read faces and the messages they express, and make assumptions about what we are seeing.
-Comparisons are made, judgements reached.
-In some instances, a face may be utterly foreign, a new experience for the viewer to consider, manipulate, avoid or meet head on.
+This may be done to make them look frightful in war; indeed it has the effect of making them most enormously ugly, the old ones at least whose faces are intirely covered with it...Yet ugly as this certainly looks it is impossible to avoid admiring the immence Elegance and Justness of the figures...which in the face is always different spirals...all these finishd with a masterly taste and execution 10

-Bank's comments on the unique Maori technique were extended by the missionary Yate a few years later:
+These words reflect a fascination, curiosity, and repulsion.
+Confronted by such faces, Banks' focus engages the aesthetic much more than the grotesque, and his comments on the unique Maori technique are extended by the missionary Yate a few years later